avinashbhat/avinashbhat.github.io/_pages/about.md

 <div style="text-align: justify;">
 <div style="float:left;width:300px;padding-top:10px;padding-right:25px;padding-bottom:5px;padding-left:5px"><img alt="Profile Picture" src="{{site.baseurl}}/assets/images/avinashbhat_image_1.png" style="box-shadow:2px 2px;" /> </div>
-<p>I work at the intersection of software engineering, human-computer interaction and machine learning with a goal of improving developer experience by building tools that solve specific software engineering, collaboration and development workflow problems.
+<p>I work at the intersection of software engineering, human-computer interaction and machine learning with a goal of improving developer experience by building tools that solve specific software engineering, collaboration and development workflow problems (tl;dr: I build developer tools).
 My research usually leverages statistical analysis of "big" software data as well as user studies for requirement and usability analysis.
 Most of the work is open source and is available on my <a href="https://github.com/avinashbhat">GitHub</a>.
 </p>
 <p>
 Previously I was a Software Engineer at <a href="https://www.cisco.com/c/en_in/index.html">Cisco Systems, Bangalore</a> where I wrote code for several tools that did code reviews, deployment and overall improved software engineering processes.
-I was part of major enterprise software releases and maintainance releases for few projects and built multiple machine learning based proof of concepts.
+I was part of major enterprise software releases and several maintainance releases for few projects and built multiple machine learning proof of concepts.
 </p>

 <p>